wasakredit/developer-site/docs/front-page.md

 # Introduction

 The Wasa Kredit B2B checkout is a streamlined and easy way to offer Wasa Kredit’s financial products on an e-commerce site.
-Currently, we are offering leasing or rental as a payment method.
+Currently, we are offering leasing, rental or invoice as a payment method.
 Additional, forthcoming financial products are in the roadmap ahead.
-The checkout provides an automated customer journey and leasing agreement signing is done with BankID.
+The checkout provides an automated customer journey and agreement signing is done with BankID.

 There are three main approaches for integrating the checkout service:

 ## Platform

-At present, we provide an extension to one open source e-commerce platform.
+At present, we provide an extension to multiple e-commerce platforms.
 Please feel free to contact us with suggestions for future supported platforms.

+- Abicart
+- E37
+- JetShop
-Magento 1.x
+- Magento 1.x
+- Magento 2.x
+- Nordisk e-handel
+- OpenCart
+- Prestashop
+- Pyramid
+- Sitedirect
+- Wikinggruppen
+- WooCommerce

 ## SDK

-At the moment we offer a PHP SDK to facilitate and speed up your integration process.
-Additional SDKs for common languages will be provided in the near future.
+At the moment we offer a PHP and .Net SDK to facilitate and speed up your integration process.

-PHP SDK
+- PHP SDK

-Planned SDK

-.net SDK
+- .net SDK

 ## API